The Northern Line Extension has arrived!

-Lost somewhat against the cacophony of noise about the Crossrail escapades, it’s easy to forget that there’s another Underground project that’s running slightly more on time.
-The Northern Line Extension will bring the black line to the redeveloped Battersea Power Station area, with two new stations set to open in autumn 2021.
-It’s the first major extension of a Tube line since the Jubilee line was extended to Stratford back in 1999, so it’s a Pretty Big Deal – and here’s what you need to know!
+Lost somewhat against the cacophony of noise about the Crossrail escapades, it’s easy to forget that there’s another Underground project that’s been running slightly more on time.
+The Northern Line Extension has now brought the black line to the redeveloped Battersea Power Station area, marking the first major extension of a Tube line since the Jubilee line was extended to Stratford back in 1999.
+So, it’s a Pretty Big Deal, and today (September 20), the hallowed event has finally taken place!
 [Featured image: Battersea Power Station, via Twitter]

-The extension will run from the Northern line’s current terminus at Kennington, and has necessitated the building of two new stations: Nine Elms and Battersea Power Station.
+We’d been promised that Londoners could ride the new extension from ‘autumn 2021’, and the developers have stayed true to their word (we’ll try not to compare it to the Elizabeth Line any more but, ya know).
+The extension runs from the Northern line’s current terminus at Kennington, and has necessitated the building of two new stations: Nine Elms and Battersea Power Station.
 It’s a link which will bring Battersea and the local area onto the Tube network, and mean you’ll be able to get from Battersea to the West End in 15 minutes.
 TfL are also quick to point out the 25,000 jobs and 20,000 new homes that could be created as a result of the project.
 Exciting stuff!

 How the Northern Line extension came to life